SamyanSharma/News-Categorization-using-Title-Based-Text-Analysis/README.md

 A high-performance Machine Learning pipeline designed to categorize news articles using **only titles**.
 By bypassing full-text analysis, this approach reduces computational overhead by 70–80% while achieving a peak accuracy of **97.86%**.

 ## 📌 Overview
-Digital newsrooms require rapid categorization to improve information lookup and user experience.
-While conventional systems rely on full-text analysis—which is time-consuming and resource-heavy—this project utilizes headings to provide the "purest and most structured information."
-This research proves that minimal textual input, when processed effectively, can yield near state-of-the-art results.
+Digital newsrooms face a significant challenge: processing a massive influx of data in real-time.
+Traditional categorization systems rely on full-text analysis, which is computationally expensive and introduces unnecessary latency.
+This project shifts the focus to News Titles, which represent the "purest and most structured information" within an article.
+By optimizing NLP pipelines to extract high-density semantic value from minimal text, this research demonstrates that near state-of-the-art accuracy can be achieved with a fraction of the computational footprint.

 ## 🚀 Features
 * **Real-time Title Analysis**: High accuracy achieved without requiring article bodies.